Tinnitus: You can turn down the volume

 - Considered hyperactive chronic disorders.

-- Difficult to diagnose often with no cause or cure.
+- Difficult to diagnose often with no single cause or cure.

 - Linked to anxiety and depression.